scripting/fargoPublisher/README.md

 A <a href="http://static.scripting.com/larryKing/images/2013/05/14/choosePublicName.gif">dialog</a> appears.

 Type a name.
-While you do the software tells you whether the name is taken.
+As you type the software tells you whether the name is taken.
 It does this with a call to Fargo Publisher.

 When you click OK, a message is sent to Fargo Publisher to associate that name with the public URL of the outline.
-Getting a public URL for a file is a feature of Dropbox that we're using.
+Getting a public URL for a file is a feature of Dropbox.